UCL-ARC/2024-11-27-hpcc-online/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to researchers, staff and students at UCL.
 You will need an account on UCL's High Performance Computing cluster "Myriad" in order to complete the course.
+Instructions to apply for an account are given below under Setup.
 </p>

 <hr/>